 WHAT food am I about to eat?
 Is it comforting food to feed my emotions?
 Could I eat healthier food?
 If I am truly hungry and not emotionally eating, why not eat a healthy meal of fresh fruits and vegetables instead of junk food, comfort food or fast food?

 Is your hunger coming from your head or your heart instead of your stomach?
 This process involves being mindful of your moods before you eat, as well as being mindful of what you eat and why you are eating it.
+A food/mood journal might help.

 When you force yourself to be aware of the food you are eating, the time you are eating it and what the underlying reason is that you are eating, this mindfulness can reveal that you were about to eat because of an emotional need.

-In this way, if you eat mindfully at every meal and snack, you rob unhealthy emotional eating from causing poor nutrition habits.
+If you eat mindfully at every meal and snack, you rob unhealthy emotional eating from causing poor nutrition habits.
 This is how being mindful at mealtime can reduce, or totally eliminate, your emotional eating episodes, and the poor health conditions they lead to.